funwae/vibecherry/DEPLOYMENT.md

    - Create a spec
    - Verify it saves to the database
    - Check that usage limits are tracked

+4. **Browse the Feed:**
+   - After seeding, you should see specs in the feed
+   - Test search and filtering
+   - Verify specs are downloadable

 ## Troubleshooting